-- 12. The Sheriffs' Award Working Group (SAWG) is a Working Group of the Court and is responsible for the management of the Award.
-The SAWG is accountable to the Court. - 13.
-The SAWG is formed of the following individuals: - The Master of the Company (ex officio) - The Junior Warden, who will be elected as the Middle Warden in June (normally the Chair) - The Awards Lead the member of the Group normally undertaking the bulk of the work to gather nominations, arrange the annual Launch of the Award and manage selection procedures and Awards ceremonies - The Media Lead responsible for advice on how best to market the Award - Leads individually liaise with the City of London Corporation, Security industry, the Armed Forces, the Police, and the Emergency Services - At the invitation of the Chair, those persons who possess knowledge, experience, or associations of benefit to the work of the SAWG - The Clerk to the Worshipful Company of Security Professionals - Past Masters Stephen Neville OBE and Peter French MBE, originators of the Award - The incoming Junior Warden, once approved at the Election Court (May) - 14.
-Generally, members of the SAWG shall meet once in every calendar month during the period of the Award Group's operation in each year.
-The Chair will produce a record of the meeting. - 15.
-The SAWG shall be guided by, and be responsible for maintaining and updating, documentation listing the policies and procedures for administering the Award, and for maintaining and updating the eligibility criteria for the Award. - 16.
-A report on the administration and progress of the Sheriff's Award shall be submitted to each meeting of the Court occurring during the period of the Award Group's operation in each year.
+- 2.2.4 The Awards Lead the lead member of the Group normally undertaking the bulk of the work to gather nominations, arrange the annual launch of the Award and manage selection procedures and Awards ceremonies - 2.2.4 The Media Lead also responsible for advice on how best to market the Award - 2.2.5 Leads individually liaising with the City of London Corporation, Security industry, the Armed Forces, the Police, and the Emergency Services - 2.2.6 At the invitation of the Chair of the Group, those persons who possess knowledge, experience, or associations of benefit to the work of the SAWG - 2.2.7 The Clerk to the Worshipful Company of Security Professionals - 2.2.8 Past Master Peter French MBE, one of the originators of the Award - 2.2.9 After the Election Court (usually held in April or May) the Nominee for Junior Warden, in the following year, will be invited to join the Group.

+- 2.3 Generally, members of the SAWG shall meet once in every calendar month during the period of the Award Group's operation in each year. - 2.4 The SAWG shall be guided by, and be responsible for maintaining and updating, documentation listing the policies and procedures for administering the Award, and for maintaining and updating the eligibility criteria for the Award. - 2.5 A report on the administration and progress of the Sheriff's Award shall be submitted to each meeting of the Court occurring during the period of the Award Group's operation in each year.

-Award Nominations & Selection Criteria
+3. Award Nominations & Selection Criteria